 In order to minimise possible disturbance we are careful about speed and angle of approach and ask that passengers avoid making sudden movements or noise when close to wildlife.

 Seals are around all year but breed in late summer / autumn.
-September / October is the best time to see new born pups but yearlings (last year's pups) are around all year.
+Late August to October is the best time to see new born pups but yearlings (last year's pups) are around all year.
 Seals are naturally curious, with an intelligence level similar to that of dogs.
 Young seals in particular enjoy people watching and playing in the jet stream.
 Ramsey is home to the largest breeding Atlantic grey seal colony in southern Britain but we receive occasional visits from common seals.

-Dolphins aren't resident in Pembrokeshire waters but they do feed in the rich waters of the Celtic Deep.
-They are occasionally spotted inshore around Ramsey or the Bishops and Clerks but are generally found in the summer months off Grassholm, The Smalls and the Celtic Deep.
+Dolphins feed in the rich waters of the Celtic Deep.
+They are generally found in the summer months off Grassholm, The Smalls and the Celtic Deep and are occasionally spotted inshore around Ramsey or the Bishops and Clerks.
 Common and Bottlenose dolphins may be the best known but we see Risso's regularly too.

 Porpoises are around all year.
 They are more likely to be sighted in Ramsey Sound when the tide is running south and blocking fish heading north, providing good feeding (Gannets are often sighted fishing in the same area).
 Please note that the tide in Ramsey Sound turns approximately 3 hours after high and low water times indicated in tide timetables.
 Porpoises can also be seen around St David's Head on the northerly tide.